battery-lcf/batteryarchive-agent/README.md

 You are now ready to add data and use the site.

-1. In the batteryarchive-agent folder, run: pip3 install -r requirements.txt
+1. In the batteryarchive-agent folder, run: python3 -m pip install -r requirements.txt --break-system-packages
 2. Import sample data by running the following commands from the project root folder.
 Importing data may take a few minutes.
 3. cd scripts
 4. To import sample cycle data: python3 data_import_agent.py -t cycle -m add -p ../data/cycle/